Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This provides quick access to the book to reduce drop-off.

-Readers can view new and popular/trending items (‘Recently Added’ section) on ‘Home’
+Readers can view new and popular/trending items (‘Recently Added’ section) on ‘Home’ or 'Discover'

 Existing